Overview dashboard

 Conversion rate chart

-The Conversion Rate chart displays the number of transactions over the total number of sessions, within the chosen filters.
+The Conversion rate chart displays the number of sessions that contain at least one transaction over the total number of sessions, within the chosen filters.

 The line graph highlights how the conversion rate is attributed to Coveo-powered searches, product listings, and recommendations.

-The conversion rate is calculated by adding up the number of transactions divided by the total number of sessions, multiplied by 100.
+The conversion rate is calculated by adding up the number of sessions in which at least one transaction occurred divided by the total number of sessions, multiplied by 100.

 Average order value chart